 From a nonlinear time series perspective, it is important to distinguish an MDS from a serially uncorrelated (or white noise, WN) process.
 There exists a nontrivial gap between an MDS and a WN.
 The former implies the latter, but not vice versa.
-A nonlinear time series can have zero autocorrelation but a non-zero mean conditional on its past history.
-Examples are a nonlinear moving average process $Y_t = be{t-1}e{t-2} + e_t$ and a bilinear autoregressive process $Y_t = be{t-1}Y{t-2} + e_t$, where $\{e_t\}$ is IID.
-These are WN processes, but there exist predictable nonlinearities in mean.
-Autocorrelation, variance ratio and power spectrum can easily miss these structures.
+A nonlinear time series can have zero autocorrelation but a nonzero mean conditional on its past history.
+Examples are a nonlinear moving-average process Y_t = $be{t-1}e{t-2} + e_t$ and a bilinear autoregressive process $Y_t =$ $be{t-1}Y{t-2} + e_t$, where $\{e_t\}$ is IID.
+These are WN processes, but possess predictable nonlinearities in mean.
+The autocorrelation, variance ratio, and power spectrum can easily miss these structures.
 Misleading conclusions could be reached in favor of MDS when the test statistics based on these measures are insignificant.
 It is therefore important to explore whether there exists a gap between an MDS and a WN for exchange rate changes, and if so, whether the neglected nonlinearity in mean can be explored to forecast exchange rate changes.